What is an SF6 Circuit Breaker

-1) Single Interrupter SF6 CB applied for up to 245KV(220KV) system
+- Single interrupter SF6 CB applied for up to 245 kV (220 kV) system.

-2) Two Interrupter SF6 CB applied for up to 420KV(400KV) system
+- Two interrupter SF6 CB applied for up to 420 kV (400 kV) system.

-3) Four Interrupter SF6 CB applied for up to 800KV(715KV) system
+- Four interrupter SF6 CB applied for up to 800 kV (715 kV) system.

 Working of SF6 Circuit Breaker

-The working of SF6 circuit breaker is little bit different in moder time.
-Innovation of puffer type design makes operation of SF6 CB much easier.
+The working of SF6 circuit breaker is a little bit different in modern time.
+The innovation of puffer type design makes the operation of SF6 CB much easier.
 In buffer type design, the arc energy is utilized to develop pressure in the arcing chamber for arc quenching.
 Here the breaker is filled with SF6 gas at rated pressure.

-There is one stationary piston inside the cylinder which is fixed with other stationary parts of the SF6 circuit breaker, in such a way that it can not change its position during the movement of the cylinder.
-As the piston is fixed and cylinder is movable or sliding, the internal volume of the cylinder changes when the cylinder slides.
+There is one stationary piston inside the cylinder which is fixed with other stationary parts of the SF6 circuit breaker, in such a way that it cannot change its position during the movement of the cylinder.
+As the piston is fixed and the cylinder is movable or sliding, the internal volume of the cylinder changes when the cylinder slides.

 As the cylinder move further downwards, these vent openings cross the upper fixed contact, and become unblocked and then compressed SF6 gas inside the cylinder will come out through this vents in high speed towards the arc and passes through the axial hole of the both fixed contacts.
 The arc is quenched during this flow of SF6 gas.

-Due to this pressure difference SF6 gas from surrounding will try to enter in the cylinder.
-The higher pressure gas will come through the axial hole of both fixed contact and enters into cylinder via vent and during this flow; the gas will quench the arc.
+Due to this pressure difference, SF6 gas from surrounding will try to enter in the cylinder.
+The higher pressure gas will come through the axial hole of both fixed contact and enters into the cylinder via vent and during this flow; the gas will quench the arc.